Fix: The Remote Computer requires network level authentication

 (Get-WmiObject -class “Win32_TSGeneralSetting” -Namespace root\cimv2\terminalservices -ComputerName $TargetMachine -Filter “TerminalName=’RDP-tcp'”).SetUserAuthenticationRequired(0)

-Here the “Target-Machine-Name” is the name of the machine you are targeting.
+Here, the “Target-Machine-Name” is the name of the machine you are targeting.

 In the example above, the name of the server is “member-server”.

-Solution 4: Using Group Policy Editor
+4. Using Group Policy Editor

-1. Press Windows + R, type “gpedit.msc” in the dialogue box and press Enter.
+1. Press Windows + R, type “gpedit.msc” in the dialogue box, and press Enter.

 Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Security

-1. After this step, check if the error has been resolved.
+1. Check if the error is resolved.

-Note: If even after all these steps you are unable to connect, you can try removing the machine from your domain and then reading it.
+Note: If even after all these steps you are unable to connect, you can try removing the machine from your domain and then re-adding it.
 This will reinitialize all the configurations and get it right for you.

 ABOUT THE AUTHOR